Home » Can Hermit Crabs Make You Sick?

 Can Hermit Crabs Make You Sick?

-However, hermit crabs can become unwell or make each other sick, so quarantine new toys, hermit crabs, and decorations before introducing them to the tank.
+However, hermit crabs can become unwell or make each other sick.
+You must quarantine new hermit crabs and sterilize toys and decorations before introducing them to the tank.

 Also, if rotting food, waste, or dirty water is allowed to sit, this will harbor bacteria, mold, and fungus.